 You will then receive an email or a phone call in response.
-Chris will always try and respond quickly but please be aware that there may be a delay of up to 24 hours.
+Chris will always try and respond quickly but please be aware that there may be a delay in responding.

 There may be a simple solution to your enquiry that can be dealt with quickly.
-Sometimes Chris will be able to provide immediate advice.
 Often he will need to look at the papers in your case to get a clear idea of the issues involved.
 Sometimes he will need to meet you to discuss the circumstances of your case.
 If so, depending on the nature of your legal issue and where you are, a conference can be arranged at a mutually convenient location.

 Alternatively, conferences can be arranged online.
 If representation at court is required this will be discussed during the initial discussion or during conference.